 Working with Ballarat Region Treegrowers, Gib in 2009 edited and published a book Recreating the Country on ways to add habitat to make ‘wildlife friendly properties’ for native fauna and flora in bare, rural landscapes – visit www.afg.asn.au In 2010, Ballarat Region Treegrowers established a 15 hectare biorich demonstration forest at Lal Lal based on the land restoration principles set out in Recreating the Country – visit www.biorichplantations.com He was for 14 years the Editor of the national quarterly, Australian Forest Grower magazine.

 In 2013, em PRESS published a nature journal titled Daylesford Nature Diary by ornithologist Tanya Loos that reintroduces the Indigenous concept of six seasons for Victoria's foothill forests.
 In 2017, em PRESS will be producing a seven seasons calendar for north-east Arnhem Land based on Yolngu people's observations of seasonal indicators over millennia.

 As the publications manager of the Great Dividing Trail Association (GDTA), Gib produces their four map brochures and interpretive signage – visit www.gdt.org.au In 2012, he wrote and produced an award winning walking guide for the GDTA, the Goldfields Track walking guide about the 210km long Goldfields Track, which goes from Mt Buninyong to Bendigo.
-A 2nd minor revised edition was produced in 2016,with a revised edition planned for 2017.
+A 2nd minor revised edition was produced in 2016,with a revised 2nd edition planned was published in December 2017.
 In 2015, Gib edited and produced the booklet Federation Walks 2015: 20 day walks around Daylesford in central Victoria.

 Production and distribution